stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 # 'https://www.strava.com/oauth/authorize?client_id=123456&redirect_uri=http%3A%2F%2F127.0.0.1%3A5000%2Fauthorization&approval_prompt=auto&response_type=code&scope=read_all%2Cprofile%3Aread_all%2Cactivity%3Aread_all'
 ```

-## Time to Put the Above into Action
+### Authenticate with Strava using Python

-Now that you've created your Strava authentication URL, you're ready to use it to get permission to access Strava data via the API.
+Now that you've created your Strava authentication URL, you're ready to use it to get permission to access data from the Strava API.

 In this section, you'll use Python's `webbrowser.open` method to:

 1. Open the URL in a web browser directly from your Python code.
 2. Authenticate with Strava (log in and allow your app to access the developer app you created earlier).
-3. After authentication, if you're working locally (and not building a web app), Strava will redirect you to a "page not found" screen with a long URL.
-This might look like an error, but don't worry!
-The URL contains the code you need to complete authentication.
+3. After authentication, Strava will redirect you to a "page not found" screen with a long URL.
+This might look like an error, but it's correct!
+The URL contains the code that you need to complete authentication.

     The URL will look something like this:
     ```text